pulumi/docs/content/docs/reference/pkg/azurerm/blockchain/v20180601preview/transactionnode.md

 ---
 title: "TransactionNode"
-title_tag: "Resource TransactionNode | Module blockchain/v20180601preview | Package azurerm"
+title_tag: "Resource TransactionNode | Module blockchain/v20180601preview | Package Azure RM"
 meta_desc: "Explore the TransactionNode resource of the blockchain/v20180601preview module, including examples, input properties, output properties, lookup functions, and supporting types.
 Payload of the transaction node which is the request/response of the resource provider."
 ---